keeperdog/docs-vuepress/docs/guide/README.md

 ## 开场白

 Can you hear me?
 Nice to see Cecily again.
-Although the weather is bad today and it's raining heavily, you look good You look good.
+Although the weather is bad today and it's raining heavily, and thunder. you look good,

 Actually, I'm very nervous.
 I can only say some simple sentences.
 Maybe speak slowly，More daily communication